This post may contain affiliate links. Read my disclosure policy.

 Instructions

-- Preheat oven to 350°F. Place prosciutto on a cooling rack set on top of a baking sheet and bake for 10-15 minutes, or until crispy.
+- Place prosciutto on a cooling rack set on top of a baking sheet and bake at 400°F for 10-15 minutes, or until crispy.
 Set aside.

 - Increase oven temperature as needed for your selected pizza dough.
 Shape pizza dough into a circle and bake as per instructions, leaving about 10 minutes of baking time for after you add the toppings.
 If you are using a prebaked pizza shell, you can start by just adding the toppings.